 - Bipolar disorder

 - Physical disabilities

-Music therapy can also be used in hospitals and health care centres to help consumers deal with stress, discomfort and pain.
+Music therapy can also be used in hospitals and health care centres to help patients deal with stress, discomfort and pain.
 It is used to help patients who have:

 - Cancer and diseases of the blood and bone marrow

-- Advanced diseases and have little or no chance of cure or recovery
+- Advanced diseases that have little or no chance of cure or recovery

 - Mental health illnesses